 Every public school district has the option of accepting students from outside their boundaries.
 Since 100% of state tuition support comes from the state, schools cannot charge transfer students a tuition fee for portions of their educational experience that are already covered by the state.
 In February of 2014, Legislative Services Agency reported there were more than 26,500 public to public school transfer students and approximately 76% of school corporations allowed transfer students.

-Homeschool students are not eligible for the voucher program or a tax credit scholarship.
+Homeschool students are not eligible for the school voucher program or a tax credit scholarship.
 Those programs can only be used at participating private schools.
 The parent would be eligible for a maximum of $1,000 tax deduction per child for state tax liability for unreimbursed education expenses.
 The Department of Revenue will provide further detail on this deduction.

 For a list of private schools that offer the Tax Credit Scholarship, click here: http://www.doe.in.gov/sites/default/files/choice/2014-07-10-sgo-participating-schools-2014.pdf

 Yes.
-The 2013 General Assembly passed legislation allowing current eligible private families to use a tax credit scholarship.
-Using a tax credit scholarship for one year allows eligible families to apply for a voucher the following school year.
+The 2013 General Assembly passed legislation allowing current eligible private school families to use a tax credit scholarship.
+Using a tax credit scholarship for one year allows eligible families to apply for a school voucher the following school year.

 Yes.
 A scholarship granting organization (SGO) can provide scholarships for tuition of fees for children enrolling in public schools outside of their school district so that their transfer fees are covered.
 This is up to the SGO and would only be available in those school districts that charge transfer fees.